 Where electrical components are being changed, they shall be fit for the purpose and to the correct specification.
 At all times the manufacturer's maintenance and service guidelines shall be followed.
 If in doubt, consult the manufacturer's technical department for assistance.

 The following checks shall be applied to installations using FLAMMABLE REFRIGERANTS:

-- if an indirect refrigerating circuit is being used, the secondary circuit shall be checked for the presence of refrigerant; - marking to the equipment continues to be visible and legible.
+- the actual REFRIGERANT CHARGE is in accordance with the room size within which the refrigerant containing parts are installed; - the ventilation machinery and outlets are operating adequately and are not obstructed; - if an indirect refrigerating circuit is being used, the secondary circuit shall be checked for the presence of refrigerant; - marking to the equipment continues to be visible and legible.
 Markings that are illegible shall be corrected; - refrigerating pipe or components are installed in a position where they are unlikely to be exposed to any substance which may corrode refrigerant containing components, unless the components are constructed of materials which are inherently resistant to being corroded or are suitably protected against being so corroded.